openstack/ironic-specs/specs/kilo/non-glance-image-refs.rst

 Since Ironic may be used without Glance, developers can't make the assumption that Glance image metadata is the only source for such information.
-Deployers must be capable of supplying Ironic with all required metadata programatically, and such requirements must be documented.
+Deployers must be capable of supplying Ironic with all required metadata programmatically, and such requirements must be documented.

 For example, because of kernel and ramdisk UUIDs are currently got from image_source image properties returned by Glance, links for those should be